codalab/chalab/README.md

 - `python3.5`
 - an env with the content of the `requirements.txt` (`pip install -r requirements.txt`).
-- `phantomjs`, at least, for browser testing.
+- `phantomjs` for browser testing.
+Other drivers (Firefox, Chrome, etc) can be used too.

 Structure